2. Development and Review

 (v) Departmental Publications:

-Department or Institute Welcome Week or induction programme.
+- Department or Faculty Welcome Week or induction programme.

 (i) External Examiners’ Reports for the previous three academic sessions.